HammadShafique874/MediCare-App/README.md

 This project is currently **incomplete**.

 Approximately **6–7 application screens** have been developed, focusing primarily on the user interface and navigation.
-Development was paused before implementing backend functionality, authentication, database integration, and the remaining features.
+Development was paused

 This repository is maintained to showcase my learning progress in **React Native** and mobile application development.